Theo & Kee

 - Even Bad Men Love Their Mamas: Syd makes a passing mention that he loves his mum, though it doesn't come off as sincere as he thinks it might be.

 - Faux Affably Evil: He makes jokes and plays a horrible prank on Theo early on.
-His idea of what's funny is clearly only funny to him (and the audience).
-He’s very fun to watch.
+His idea of what's funny is clearly only funny to him.

-- Jerk with a Heart of Jerk: Syd is a helpful enough guy at first and seems like he might be a good man at heart, but the reality is that he's a craven opportunist.
+- Jerk with a Heart of Jerk: Syd is a helpful enough guy at first and seems like he might be a good man at heart, but the reality is that he's a craven opportunist, only helping in exchange for Jasper's weed, and attempts to bring in Theo, Kee, and her baby for a reward when he finds out that they're wanted by The Fishes and the British government.

-- Odd Friendship: Though they never appear onscreen together it's odd that Jasper knows and trusts him, considering Jasper's a Nice Guy and Syd is a Jerk with a Heart of Jerk.
+- Odd Friendship: Though they never appear onscreen together, it's odd that Jasper knows and trusts him, considering Jasper's a Nice Guy and Syd is a Jerk with a Heart of Jerk, although it's possible that he wasn't aware that Syd was that bad of a man.

 - Troll: As evidenced in his first encounter with Theo; he plays a terrifyingly sadistic prank on him.

-- Violent Glaswegian: Fits this trope to a T after he betrays Theo.
+- Violent Glaswegian: He fits this trope to a T after he betrays Theo for his own profit.
+He shows himself to be fairly trigger-happy.